lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 I was like the guy sitting beside the river under a coconut palm.
 Every time someone stopped at the bank, I climbed the tree and gave them a coconunt.
-But my coconut was a scientific solution, my coconuts were machine learning.
+But my coconut was a scientific solution, my coconuts were machine learning algorithms.
 You could have idea you liked, as long as it was a coconut.

 The challenge is that companies don't think about their supply chain